Draft Valuation Notices FAQs

 As a further alternative, recipients could add the correct name/address/description of the property to the notice and return it to the address on your notice.

-• No. Your rates will be dependent on the final RV set in March, the rate poundage which will be announced by the Scottish Government on 15 December and any reliefs that you might be entitled to.
+• No. Your rates will be dependent on the final RV set in March, the rate poundage and details of any reliefs is normally announced by the Scottish Government in their January budget statement.

-• That will depend on the reliefs that the Scottish Government set for 2023/24.
+• That will depend on the reliefs that the Scottish Government set for 2026/27.
 We understand that the government remain committed to supporting small businesses, but the relief given and the Rateable Value thresholds that apply might well change.
-The details of any scheme may be included in the government’s budget statement on 15 December.
+The details of any scheme may be included in the government’s budget statement in January.

 • No, but, if after checking the valuation and those of other properties around you, you think the Draft Value is wrong, you can make a representation to the Assessor.